 Shopping around a bit for the right material to put on the wall was fun but also difficult.
 I wanted it to have a modern fresh look, not too expensive and easy to attach.
 I ended up choosing “vliesbehang”, a very strong type of wallpaper.

-The plywood for my cost about €300 in total (the bigger the van the more you need).
+The plywood for my campervan conversion cost about €300 in total (the bigger the van the more you need).
 The base and lacquer paint for the walls and ceiling in the campervan was about €150 in total.
 For the wallpaper, I only needed one roll (I bought 4 initially haha!).
 This was a very cheap way to get some colour in the van (about €20) 🙂

+This was by far my favourite part of my campervan conversion.
+After this stage was finished, you could really see the van coming together.
 Have fun with this part of your van conversion and let me know if you have any questions 🙂